-As is the case for all health professionals if a manuarory reporter does not form a belief that a child has been sexually abused but, based on the information they have gathered, believes that the child may be at risk of any form of abuse or neglect, they are professionally obliged to take action.
-Such action may include making a (nor mandatory) CPFS report to the local CPFS office.
+As is the case for all health professionals, if a mandatory reporter does not form a belief that a child has been sexually abused but, based on the information they have gathered, believes that the child may be at risk of any form of abuse or neglect, they are professionally obliged to take action.
+Such action may include making a (non-mandatory) CPFS report to the Local CPFS office.

-Lodging a report: Refer to the Process for Reporting Child Sexual Abuse Flowchart on the rest page.
+Lodging a report: Refer to the Process for Reporting Child Sexual Abuse Flowchart on the next page.

-WA Health Mandatory Reporters of Child Sexual Abuse: Doctors, Nurses and Midwives Process for reporting child sexual abuse
+The WA health system Mandatory Reporters of Child Sexual Abuse: Doctors, Nurses and Midwives Process for reporting child sexual abuse

-Concern that a child has Consultation with colleague, supervisor, your district CPFS, Mandatory Reporting Service been, or is being, sexually 1800 708 704 or WA Health SPOCC Unit 9224 1932 abused The reporter forms a belief on reasonable grounds that someone who still a child (<18) has been or is being sexually abused If you decide you have not formed a belief of child sexual abuse but you remain concerned about the child, consider making a notification to the local CPFS District Off If there is AN IMMEDIATE RISK NO IMMEDIATE RISK requiring urgent action: to the child: Phone CPFS Mandatory If appropriate i.e. Reporting Service on 1800 Submit an online written mandatory no safety risk to 708 704 and provide a report to the Mandatory Reporting child or staff. verbal mandatory report.
-Service at CPFS via: advise the CPFS will issue a receipt parent/carer of andatoryreporting.dcp.wa.gov.au Print a copy of the report before intention/ number for the verbal report obligation to make Follow up the verbal report electronically submitting a report to CPFS. with a written report, preferably OR if you cannot make an online report within 24 hours.
-Include your · (ax a completed copy of the report Advise parent/ verbal receipt number to 1800 610 614 or mail to PO Box If an ST has been detected 8146, PERTH BC WA 6849 carer of CPFS District Office ollew procedures set If an STI has been detected, follow contact number. procedures set out in OD 0296 Take note of and the receipt number: generated automatically when Report submitted via the portal, or provided by MRS via mail with the standardised letter or.
+Concern that a child has Consultation with colleague, supervisor, your district been, or is being, sexually CPFS, Mandatory Reporting Service 1800 708 704 or WA Health SPOCC Unit 9224 1932 abused The reporter forms a belief on reasonable grounds that someone who is still a child (<18) has been or is being sexually abused If you decide you have not formed a belief of child sexual abuse but you remain concerned about the child, consider making a notification to the local CPFS District Office If there is AN IMMEDIATE RISK If there is NO IMMEDIATE RISK requiring urgent action: to the child: EITHER: If appropriate i.e. Phone CPFS Mandatory no safety risk to Reporting Service on 1800 Submit an online written mandatory 708 704 and provide a report to the Mandatory Reporting child or staff. verbal mandatory report.
+Service at CPFS via: advise the parent/carer of CPFS will issue a receipt mandatoryreporting.dcp.wa.gov.au intention/ Print a copy of the report before number for the verbal report obligation to make electronically submitting Follow up the verbal report a report to CPFS. with a written report, preferably OR if you cannot make an online report within 24 hours.
+Include your Fax a completed copy of the report Advise parent/ to 1800 610 614 or mail to PO Box verbal receipt number.
+8146, PERTH BC WA 6849 carer of CPFS If an STI has been detected, District Office follow procedures set out in If an STI has been detected, follow contact number.
+OD 0296 procedures set out in OD 0296 Take note of and file the receipt number:

-- emailed back if a faxed report contains an email address - Retain a copy of the receipt number for your own records.
+- o generated automatically when Report submitted via the portal, or - o provided by MRS via mail with the standardised letter or, - emailed back if a faxed report contains an email address - Retain a copy of the receipt number for your own records.